 Maybe so but for those of us that nerd out on supersedeas issues, we don’t get new developments all that often.
 This is one where we’re smiling thinking, “Can’t wait for the next breach of construction contract case to come up to see if we can test this.”

 A little fun fact associated with this bill is this bill was carried in the House by Representative Barbara Gervin-Hawkins.
 She’s a Democrat from San Antonio.
-For those of you who may recognize at least part of that last name and being from San Antonio, that may be of interest to you.
-I believe that was The Iceman’s sister.
-I could be wrong, which is for certain they’re related.
+For those of you who may recognize at least part of that last name and being from San Antonio, that may be of interest to you because I believe that was The Iceman’s sister.
+I could be wrong, but for certain they’re related.

 They need to know outside of Texas that The Iceman is George Gervin, a very famous player for the San Antonio Spurs years ago.

-Let’s do it because we have not had enough of those.
-I’m glad to hear that they’re starting to put some meat into that statute where we asked them interlocutory appeals finally.
+Let’s do it because we certainly have not had enough of those.
+I’m glad to hear that they’re starting to put some meat into that statute where we have some interlocutory appeals finally.

 One of the other more popular questions I get from practitioners and judges, too, is, “Were they going to create another interlocutory appeal that our courts are going to have to deal with?”
 It seems like there’s always some bill that deals with that issue.
 We have a few and one of them is HB 286 that dealt with the Texas Department of Transportation Contractors.
 What that bill would do was amend the Civil Practice and Remedies Code CPRC 51.014, which is the Interlocutory Appeal Statute.
 It would be permitted interlocutory appeal of orders, granting or denying summary judgment motions filed by TxDOT contractors.